graeme-lockley/playing-java-state-machine/README.md

-After the past number of months I have needed to build state machines to solve a number of processing problems.
+Over the past number of months I have needed to build state machines to solve a number of processing problems.
 All of the state machines that I created were hand-rolled and all of their development followed a similar process: